pandurangpatil/llm-chat/README.md

 #### Notes on scaling & cost

-Each new Cloud Run instance must load local model on demand.
-Document cost + latency.
-This is acceptable per requirement but needs planning for instance sizing and concurrency settings (e.g., set concurrency=1 for model-heavy instances or configure memory accordingly).
+Each Cloud Run instance loads local models on demand.
+Instances limited to 0-2 for cost control.

 ### Model Catalog & Configuration